 This means that screen time won’t have the same damaging effect as in the case that these apps or features aren’t activated.

 The good news is that they’re all available for free!

 6. Introduce sleep-promoting foods

-You’re probably aware that drinking a can of Coke or a cup of coffee before bed isn’t good for your sleep.
+You’re probably aware that drinking a can of Coke or a cup of coffee before bed isn’t good for a teenager’s sleep routine.

 But in addition to cutting out caffeine at least six hours before bed, there are sleep-promoting foods you can bring to the kitchen table, which will help your teens’ minds and bodies to relax.